APPLICATION

 How does it work?

-A chocolate must generally undergo a process which will allow it to set in a partly crystallized form.
-This lends its crispiness or snap to the material.
+Chocolate must generally undergo a process allowing it to set in a partly crystallized form.
+This lends its crispiness or snaps to the material.

 This carefully controlled process called tempering runs as follows:

-• Melting of the chocolate mass to obtain a fluid mass;
+• Melting of the chocolate mass to obtain a fluid assembly;

 • Cooling to crystallize partially the different fat types composing the cocoa butter;